bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 We do use Rust compared to other implementations like C and Go, and I guess Eclair is Scala, is it?
 Might be off on that.
 Yeah, so Rust is a very secure language too.
-So having that aspect and allowing for language findings on top of that.
+So having that aspect and allowing for language bindings on top of that.
 So developers that are, I think, sort of mobile first and can work in their language of preference was another draw for `LDK`.

 NVK: 00:35:48